 The Shenandoah Valley Children’s Choir is an advanced choral music education program for children who love to sing in an accelerated learning and performing environment.
-The program includes more than 140 children in three auditioned performing choirs and two non-auditioned early elementary classes.
+The program includes nearly 200 children in four auditioned performing choirs and three non-auditioned early elementary classes.
 SVCC choristers receive instruction in vocal production, diction, breathing, score study, musicianship, theory and performing skills, informed strongly by the Kodály approach.

 Based at Eastern Mennonite University in Harrisonburg, Virginia, the children’s choir draws students from Winchester to Lexington, across the Shenandoah Valley.